Group2Interpretability/APA_Interpretability/README.md

 :bar_chart: Alternatively, you may download the files contained in this repo and run the code on your local machine.

-:warning: It that case you will evidently need to adjust the input paths.
+:warning: In that case you will evidently need to adjust the input paths.

 :rocket: You are now ready to rock n' roll!